| Title: | Inference for Functions of Multinomial Parameters |

 psi_obs |

-The observed estimate |
+The observed estimate at the given data |

 maxit |